Camprog/ASS/README.md

 ## Features

-* Is able to scrap any number of articles from the journal
+* Is able to scrap any number of articles from the journal using [beautifulsoup4][BeautifulSoup]
-* Basic text mining capabilities that allow to further enhance articles reading
+* Basic text mining capabilities using [nltk][NLTK] that allow to further enhance articles reading

 ## Todo